contentauth/c2pa-python/docs/native-resources-management.md

 | `ACTIVE`, a mutating call in flight | **False** | `C2paError`: "running a mutating operation" |
 | `CLOSED` | False | `C2paError`: "is closed" |

 `is_valid` answers one question: would a call be accepted right now?
 It is `ACTIVE`, holding a handle, and no mutating call in flight.
 It is a lock-free snapshot, so a passing check does not keep the handle alive.
-Only an actual guarded call does that.
+Only a guarded call does that.

 A `Reader`'s read methods, `.json()`, `.detailed_json()`, `.resource_to_stream()`, are shared.
 A `Builder`'s `.sign()` is mutating, and ends by consuming the Builder: signing closes it, so a `Builder` is single-use. `Reader.with_fragment()` is also mutating, and also consumes: it replaces the Reader's handle with a new one rather than closing the object (see [Consuming](#consuming)).